The Shugakuin Imperial Villa

 - Kyusuitei

-- Kyusuitei with a pyramidal shingled roof is situated in the highest level of the middle islet of the pond, which is the only structure remaining of that time.
+- The Kyusuitei pavilion with a pyramidal shingled roof is situated in the highest level of the middle islet of the pond, which is the only building from the era that remains.

 |